Little Arte River

-The Little Arte River is a perennial river of the Bemm River catchment, located in the East Gippsland region of the Australian state of Victoria.
+The Little Arte River is a perennial river of the Bemm River catchment, in the East Gippsland region of the Australian state of Victoria.

 Course and features

 Little Arte River rises below Bald Mount, in remote country in the Errinundra National Park, and flows generally north and then east, before reaching its confluence with the Arte River, northwest of the town of in the Shire of East Gippsland.
 The river descends 633 m over its 10 km course.

 The Little Arte River sub-catchment area is managed by the East Gippsland Catchment Management Authority.